 |

-We ride for 4-5 hours each day.
-On the trail the riders have a hugely diverse riding terrain, forests, mountains and Atlantic shores.
-Our trail ride is described as an intermediate ride, ie. we do not simply walk and trot all day, nor do we gallop all day- is a mix of walk, trot and canter.
-Riders need to be of intermediate ability, able to control a horse in canter in an open area.
+On the trail, the riders have a hugely diverse riding terrain, forests, mountains and Atlantic shore beaches.
+Our trail rides are described as intermediate level riding and riders need to be able to control a horse in canter in an open area riding in a group!
 Some days are quite strenuous while others are more relaxing.
-Riders need to ride a few times per week prior to coming on a trail ride to build up their condition.
+We much prefer if riders ride a few times per week prior to coming on a trail ride to build up their condition.

 Riders should be over 18 years old (unless accompanied by an adult) and there is a weight restriction of 100 kilos.